 Visitors requesting driving privileges on base must present:

-Proof of valid vehicle registration (hard copy or electronic).
+● Proof of valid vehicle registration (must be hard copy).

-Proof of valid and current vehicle insurance (hard copy or electronic).
+● Proof of valid and current vehicle insurance (must be hard copy).

 Visitors driving a rental vehicle must present: